stephanieplopez/CodeDebugging/README.md

 The Maven dependencies may lag behind the official releases a bit.

-If you notice some problems with this setup or have suggestions for improvements, please open an issue.

 ## Explanation of Classes
 `Program` should be replaced with whatever code challenge or kata you are trying to solve.

 `ProgramTest` is a class for testing your Program code.
 It's purpose is (you might have guessed it) test method(s) within `Program`.
 You may copy and paste any existing tests here.
-An additional use case is using this class for Test Driven Development and writing tests as you go.
-A great skill to strengthen, especially as you are learning to develop code.
+An additional use case is using this class for Test Driven Development (TDD) and writing tests as you go.
+Writing code using TDD is a great skill to strengthen, especially as you are learning to develop code.

 `Main` is a class for passing in custom arguments.
 I don't advise testing your code here, but the option is there in case you want to test a quick scenario.

 ## How to Use
-Once your code has been written, you may run `ProgramTest` to see which tests are currently
+Once your code has been written, you may run `ProgramTest` to see which tests are currently passing or failing.
+Debug  as needed to solve your respective kata.

 ## Status
 Project is: _in progress_.
+If you notice any problems with this setup, would like to improve this README.md file, or have suggestions for improvements, please open an issue.
+This was a project I created quickly for personal use, but I am open to feedback.